 How we work

-Through hubs in Edinburgh, Glasgow, Aberdeen and Inverness, we foster innovation through collaboration, we build skills and grow talent, and we champion Scotland’s data science community.
-Acting as a catalyst, we use our expertise, network, funding and platforms to change how Scotland, and the world, innovates with data.
+Through hubs in Edinburgh, Glasgow, Aberdeen and Inverness, we foster innovation through collaboration, we build skills and grow talent, and we champion Scotland’s data and AI community.
+Acting as a catalyst, we use our expertise, network, funding and platforms to change how Scotland, and the world, innovates with data and AI.

-Our mission is to help Scotland maximise value from data and lead the world to a data-powered future.
+Our mission is to help Scotland maximise value from data and AI and lead the world to a data and AI-powered future

 Why our work is important